shubhiupa19/VibeCheck/MILESTONE_04.md

 ---
 You must already have logged in and created a friend to add an interaction.
 In the example above, the form is creating an interaction for a friend named Alex.

-In this case, <span style="color:red;">**you must be logged into the tester login credentials above**</span> to access the page; this prevents accessing and editing other users' friend info.
+In this case, **:warning:you must be logged into the tester login credentials above:warning:** to access the page; this prevents accessing and editing other users' friend info.

 First link to github line number(s) for constructor, HOF, etc.
 ---